filipgdorm/binary_range_maps/README.md

 # Generating Binary Range Maps

 Code for binarizing the output of global-scale species range estimation models.
-This code enables the recreation of the results from our workshop paper [link]
+This code enables the recreation of the results from our [Computer Vision for Ecology Workshop](https://cv4e.netlify.app/) at ECCV 2024 paper [Generating Binary Species Range Maps](https://arxiv.org/abs/TODO).

 <table>